JuanFerreyra1/Python-Projects/globant-project/docker/Readme.md

 This package shows Dockerfile used for developing and deploying image Challenge_two needed to execute second challenge required.
+Also, it contains requirements.txt file copied into the image to include needed packages for the python programme.
 Otherwise, it's important to follow these steps in order to get the expected output:

 1) Joining swarm: